-Besides public authority professionals, other stakeholders are involved in designing and implementing security policies, such as the volunteer sector, civil society, businesses, and security companies.
-All these actors have different cultures, modus operandi and purposes, but they should all be involved in co-producing security, in particular at the local level.
+The design and implementation of local crime prevention and urban security policies require an array of skills that draw upon criminology, sociology, law, political science, statistics, management and urban planning.
+Besides public authority professionals, they involve other stakeholders, such as the volunteer sector, civil society, businesses, and private security companies.
+All these actors have different cultures, modus operandi and purposes, but they should all be involved in co-producing local security.

-> Report from the 2024 Security, Democracy and Cities conference:
+> Report from the 2024 Security, Democracy and Cities conference

 – Prevention Professions